Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Summary and Conclusions

-The effect of a temperature gradient on the heavy quark, anti-quark potential has been analyzed and calculated.
+The effect of a temperature gradient on the heavy Quark, anti-Quark potential has been analyzed and calculated.
 The temperature gradient in the dual AdS space is obtained by inserting a non-uniform black string.
 The non-uniform black string metric is developed by perturbing the Schwarzchild solution.
-The modification in the analytical part of the potential due to the temperature gradient is seen to be proportional to $\Delta \beta$.
-The term contains a conformally invariant $L^{-1}$ term and a non-invariant $L^{-2}$ term.
-The $L^{-2}$ term needs to be probed further, which we plan to do in future.
-This calculation, provides the heavy quark anti-quark potential, for a {\fontfamily{pzc}\selectfont N} $= 4$ supersymmetric Yang-Mills Lagrangian, instead of the QCD Lagrangian.
+The modification in the potential due to the temperature gradient is seen to be proportional to $\Delta \beta$ for small $\Delta \beta$.
+In our calculations, we have seen a small correction to the potential, which increases with increasing separation between the Quark and anti-Quark.
+This calculation, provides the heavy Quark anti-Quark potential, for a {\fontfamily{pzc}\selectfont N} $= 4$ supersymmetric Yang-Mills Lagrangian, instead of the QCD Lagrangian.